yukino0113/warframe-FE/README.md

   - Drop search: VITE_API_BASE is set to https://yukieevee-warframe.koyeb.app (the app posts to <base>/drop/search)
 - Asset base path: VITE_BASE_PATH=/warframe-FE/ is used so assets load correctly under the repo path.
 - SPA routing: The workflow copies dist/index.html to dist/404.html so client-side routes work on refresh.
+- CORS handling on Pages: Because GitHub Pages cannot proxy, the app auto-wraps API calls with a public CORS proxy when running under a github.io domain.
+This is only used on GitHub Pages and keeps dev/Docker deployments unaffected.
+If your backend allows the github.io Origin, this proxy is not strictly necessary, but the wrapper ensures requests succeed even if preflight is blocked by the upstream.

 To enable:
 1. Push to main.
 The workflow .github/workflows/deploy-gh-pages.yml will build and deploy automatically.